PeterLourens/OSVentilationPy/README.md

 ### Temperature control

 No temperature control.
-Air is drawn in through the rosters in the windows which is an energy loss.
+Air is drawn in through the rosters in the windows.

 ### Humidity control

 Humidity is measured with two sensors.
 Conditions:

-* When both sensors indicate similar values (offset ?%) then the humidity cannot be influenced by the ventilation so no action is required.
-* When bathroom1 humidity is higher than the general humidity in the house then shower is on.
+* When bathroom1 humidity is higher than 90% then shower is on.
 Actions:
     * Fanspeed should be increased to high.
     * All valves remain in the same position (bathroom1 is and remains 100% open, all other unchanged).